AthinaLange/CoastalLens/README.md

 Will run .m scripts in CODES/scripts/ <br />
 Requires dependencies in CODES/basicFunctions and CODES/helperFunctions <br />

+## Demo
+'UAV_rectification_DEMO.m' runs a demo version of the code.

 ## Testing
 This toolbox is currently in testing phase on the following systems:
 - MacBook Pro M1 2020 (OS 12.6), Matlab 2022b